conversion-com/optimizely-canvas-php-sdk/README.md

-# Optimizely Canvas PHP Starter Kit
+# Optimizely Canvas PHP SDK
-Basic authentication kit for PHP in Optimizely Canvas.
+A PHP Software Development Kit for use with Optimizely Canvas.
 See http://developers.optimizely.com/canvas/ for detailed documentation on Optimizely Canvas.

 ## Installation
 Download `auth.php` into your project and `require` it in your code: